farseenabdulsalam/Kerala-HSS-CS-Lab/README.md

 You can find the source code and output for sql, c++, html and php lab assignments here.

 ## Download
-[Click here to download] (https://github.com/farseenabdulsalam/Kerala-HSS-CS-Lab/zipball/master/)
+ * [Click here to download] (https://github.com/farseenabdulsalam/Kerala-HSS-CS-Lab/zipball/master/) all files in a zip file
+ * [Click here to download] (https://github.com/farseenabdulsalam/Kerala-HSS-CS-Lab/raw/master/cpp/CPP.pdf) CPP.pdf which contains all C++ program source code and output.

+ I'll upload other files when I get free time

 ## Special files
 * `makeit` is a bash script I have written to automate compiling and preparing output of the programs.